Clean world

 Our goals

-• Drive continued energy efficiency improvements that achieve or exceed our 2018 baseline levels.
+- Drive continued energy efficiency improvements that achieve or exceed our target of 1.44 megawatt hours of energy per thousand cases sold, our 2018 baseline levels.

-In 2019, we signed a 12-year, 70 megawatt virtual power purchase agreement with Enel Green Power North America to purchase renewable energy beginning in 2021.
-Representing about half of Clorox’s 100% renewable electricity goal for operations in the U.S. and Canada, this agreement along with renewable energy credits purchased from the open market, helped us achieve that goal beginning in January 2021, four years earlier than our original plan.
-In 2022 we announced a new 12-year, 47-megawatt virtual power purchase agreement for a new wind farm in Oklahoma with Enel North America’s renewable energy business line, Enel Green Power, beginning in 2023.
-We expect this agreement to replace our need to purchase RECs from the open market when it goes into effect and to create over 350 local jobs during its development.
-Longer term, we are committed to maintaining this goal through VPPAs and other market purchases of renewable energy credits as necessary.
-U.S. and Canada electricity consumption represented 86% of global electricity consumption and 51% of global energy consumption – including electricity and fuels – in calendar year 2021.
+A second VPPA, a 12-year, 47-megawatt agreement for a new wind farm in Oklahoma with Enel North America’s renewable energy business line, Enel Green Power, began producing renewable energy for Clorox in January 2023.
+Each VPPA was expected to deliver about half of Clorox’s 100% renewable electricity goal for U.S. and Canadian operations annually, eliminating the need to purchase RECs from the open market.
+Longer term, we are committed to maintaining this goal through VPPAs and other market purchases of RECs as necessary.
+U.S. and Canada electricity consumption represented 88% of global electricity consumption and 50% of global energy consumption — including electricity and fuels — in calendar year 2024.

 Our VPPAs allow us to support the expansion of renewable energy infrastructure in the U.S. Additionally, we invested in renewable energy at two of our facilities.
-In fiscal year 2017, we installed solar panels at our Fairfield, California plant and at our regional distribution center in Aberdeen, Maryland.
+In fiscal year 2017, we installed solar panels at our Fairfield, California, plant and at our regional distribution center in Aberdeen, Maryland.
 Both solar panel arrays were built with a third-party provider as power purchase agreements, or PPAs.
 That means we didn’t spend company money to build these projects, and the facilities buy the power produced from the third party instead of from the utility.
-While both arrays generate renewable energy, we do not claim the use of renewable energy or include the clean energy attributes of the Aberdeen RDC in the calculation of our GHG emissions because the third party retains the renewable energy credit rights in the PPA.
-We also have not claimed renewable energy from our Fairfield facility as we are working to establish necessary procedures to support related claims.
+While both arrays generate renewable energy, we do not claim the use of renewable energy or include the clean energy attributes of the Aberdeen regional distribution center in the calculation of our GHG emissions because the third party retains the REC rights in the PPA.

 Lighting Retrofits

 In the early 2010s, we began to equip our manufacturing and distribution facilities with energy-efficient T5/T8 fluorescent lighting.
 In 2014, our engineering standards changed to specify LED lighting, which is more energy-efficient than fluorescent lighting, for all interior and exterior new construction and retrofits, and we consequently converted many of the initial T5/T8 upgrades to LED.
-Today, all Clorox sites globally have retrofitted their lighting to more energy efficient technologies.
+In the early 2000s many of our plants and distribution centers transitioned their lighting to LED.